-The New York Times Magazine published an article last month called “The Allergy Buster” that has generated much discussion about food allergy and excitement for potential treatments under study.
+The New York Times Magazine published an article in March 2013 called “The Allergy Buster” that has generated much discussion about food allergy and excitement for potential treatments under study.
 The article brought much-needed attention to food allergies, and its intent was clearly to help others better understand and empathize with those living with food allergies.
 However, some in the food allergy community have expressed concern that certain aspects of the article may have the unintended consequence of actually increasing anxiety and misunderstanding.

 The discussion around this article has become a wonderful opportunity to explore with our patients their concerns about the real risks of food allergy, their hopes for a cure, and their understanding of where things stand in that search for a cure.
 Since you may have some of the same questions, allow me to review some key perspectives and hopefully find common ground on which we can all agree.